To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The audit verification is expected to be completed in September.

 An overview of what the investigation has discovered so far will be submitted to officials at Luthuli House by the end of July.

 ANC secretary general Gwede Mantashe has previously raised concerns about the manipulation of membership numbers to influence delegation sizes to conferences.

 Mkhize said the party viewed the allegations in a serious light.
+M&G this week.